Marcus Semien Preview, Player Props: Rangers vs. Brewers

-Marcus Semien and his .404 on-base percentage over his past 10 games (51 points higher than his season-long percentage), will be in action for the Texas Rangers against the Milwaukee Brewers and Brandon Woodruff on August 18 at 8:05 PM ET.
+On Saturday, Marcus Semien (.268 batting average in his past 10 games, with a double, two triples, a home run, seven walks and eight RBI) and the Texas Rangers face the Milwaukee Brewers, whose starting pitcher will be Freddy Peralta.
+First pitch is at 4:05 PM ET.

-In his last game, he went 1-for-4 with a double against the Angels.
+In his most recent game he had a hitless showing (0-for-4 with an RBI) against the Brewers.

 Marcus Semien Game Info & Props vs. the Brewers